crolllab/teaching/Microbiome_Applications/README.md

        scale_color_brewer("Genera", palette = "Paired")
 ```

+### t-SNE

-t-SNE is a non-linear dimensionality reduction technique that is particularly useful for visualizing high-dimensional data.
+t-SNE (t-distributed Stochastic Neighbor Embedding) is a non-linear dimensionality reduction technique that is particularly useful for visualizing high-dimensional data.
 It focuses on preserving local structure and is often used for clustering analysis.
 The non-linear nature of t-SNE prevents simple distance interpretations among clusters.

 A great explainer is here: [https://medium.com/data-science/t-sne-clearly-explained-d84c537f53a](https://medium.com/data-science/t-sne-clearly-explained-d84c537f53a)